 - 1.1 Merger.
-In accordance with the provisions of this Agreement, the Delaware General Corporation Law and the General Corporation Law of the State of California, IDEC California shall be merged with and into IDEC Delaware (the "Merger"), the separate existence of IDEC California shall cease and IDEC Delaware shall be, and is herein sometimes referred to as, the "Surviving Corporation," and the name of the Surviving Corporation shall be IDEC Pharmaceuticals Corporation. - 1.2 Filing and Effectiveness.
-The Merger shall not become effective until the following actions shall be completed: - (a) This Agreement and the Merger shall have been adopted and approved by the shareholders of IDEC California and the sole stockholder of IDEC Delaware in accordance with the requirements of the Delaware General Corporation Law and the General Corporation Law of the State of California; - (b) All of the conditions precedent to the consummation of the Merger specified in this Agreement shall have been satisfied or duly waived by the party entitled to satisfaction thereof; - (c) An executed Certificate of Merger or an executed counterpart of this Agreement meeting the requirements of the Delaware General Corporation Law shall have been filed with the Secretary of State of the State of Delaware; and - (d) An executed counterpart of this Agreement, a Certificate of Ownership or any other document filed with the Secretary of State of the State of Delaware pursuant to section (c) above, shall have been filed with the Secretary of State of the State of California.
+In accordance with the provisions of this Agreement, the Delaware General Corporation Law and the General Corporation Law of the State of California, IDEC California shall be merged with and into IDEC Delaware (the "Merger"), the separate existence of IDEC California shall cease and IDEC Delaware shall be, and is herein sometimes referred to as, the "Surviving Corporation," and the name of the Surviving Corporation shall be IDEC Pharmaceuticals Corporation. - - (a) This Agreement and the Merger shall have been adopted and approved by the shareholders of IDEC California and the sole stockholder of IDEC Delaware in accordance with the requirements of the Delaware General Corporation Law and the General Corporation Law of the State of California; - (b) All of the conditions precedent to the consummation of the Merger specified in this Agreement shall have been satisfied or duly waived by the party entitled to satisfaction thereof; - (c) An executed Certificate of Merger or an executed counterpart of this Agreement meeting the requirements of the Delaware General Corporation Law shall have been filed with the Secretary of State of the State of Delaware; and - (d) An executed counterpart of this Agreement, a Certificate of Ownership or any other document filed with the Secretary of State of the State of Delaware pursuant to section (c) above, shall have been filed with the Secretary of State of the State of California.